imagej/imagej.github.io/pages/TUNEL_Cell_Counter.md

 ## Before You Start

-Please read carefully before using this macro.

-{% capture includecontent %} **This macro was validated using ImageJ 1.49v.
-We strongly suggest to use the same version, as segmentation and quantitation may vary with other versions.** {% endcapture %}
+Please read carefully before using this macro. {% include sidebox-right content='"""This macro was validated using ImageJ 1.49v.
+We strongly suggest to use the same version, as segmentation and quantitation may vary with other versions."""' %}

-{% include info-box content=includecontent %}

 ### Microscope Calibration